GRTLCollaboration/GRDzhadzha/paper/paper.md

     - DiRAC Complexity system, operated by the University of Leicester IT Services, which forms part of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment is funded by BIS National E-Infrastructure capital grant ST/K000373/1 and STFC DiRAC Operations grant ST/K0003259/1.
 DiRAC is part of the National e-Infrastructure.

-  * Sakura, Raven and COBRA clusters at the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany,
+  * Sakura, Cobra and Raven clusters at the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany,

   * PRACE (Partnership for Advanced Computing in Europe) resources under grant numbers 2018194669, 2020225359.
 Systems used include: